wikimedia/mediawiki-tools-scap/docs/scap3/ssh-access.rst

         }
     }

-The following puppet code should be added in a separate class, ``role::deployment::mockbase``, which should then be added to the ``role::deployment::server`` class that is run on tin via ``include role::deployment::mockbase``.
+The following puppet code should be added in a separate class, ``role::deployment::mockbase``, which should then be added to the ``role::deployment::server`` class that is run on the deployment server via ``include role::deployment::mockbase``.
 The purpose of this code is to:

 #.
-Adds the keyfile at ``puppet:///private/ssh/tin/deploy-mockbase_rsa`` to the keyholder
+Adds the keyfile at ``puppet:///private/secret/screts/keyholder/deploy-mockbase`` to the keyholder
 #.
 Adds a permissions file to the keyholder service, so that only members of the group
    ``deploy-mockbase`` can access the deploy-mockbase key.